Triangulated categories of relative 1-motives: Commutative group schemes and motives

-We proceed to analyse the structure of $\mathrm{P}(X/S)$, following closely and using the standard structure theory for the Picard scheme \cite{Kleiman_Picard} and the Picard stack \cite{Brochard_Picard}.
-We will see that restricting to the smooth site discards quite a bit of information and leads to simpler structure.
+We proceed to analyse the structure of $\mathrm{P}(X/S)$, following closely the standard structure theory for the Picard scheme \cite{Kleiman_Picard} and the Picard stack \cite{Brochard_Picard}.
+We will see that restricting to the smooth site leads to simpler results than in the classical case.